Standard Bank Credit Interest Rates and Service Fees

 |R5,000,000 and above||3.30%|

 Interest rates are quoted as per annum rates.

-Cheque Service Fee for Attorneys Trust accounts is a flat fee: R40.00 , regardless of the value of the cheque.
+Cheque Service Fee for Attorneys Trust accounts is flat fee: R63.00 , regardless of amount.

 Click here to download the Historical Credit Interest Rates from 30-01-2014